-Code Version Tables, specific to each type of Host device on the network, provide a locator (one of: source ID or frequency of the transport stream, modulation mode, and MPEG program ID or frequency of the transport stream, modulation mode, and PID, or DSG Application Tunnel Application ID for the Advanced DSG method or TFTP server address) for the code file.
-The DSM-CC data carousel carried in the DSG Tunnel is contained within the Application Tunnel (Advanced Mode), as defined in [DSG].
+Control messages, specific to each type of Host device on the network, provide a locator (frequency of the transport stream, modulation mode, and PID, or DSG Tunnel coordinates for DSG method) for the code file on the data carousel.
+The DSM-CC data carousel carried in the DSG Tunnel is contained within the Type 4 Broadcast Tunnel (Advanced Mode), as defined in [DSG].
 Acquisition of a DSG Tunnel and parsing & processing of the DCD are not within the scope of this document and are defined within [DSG].
-This document uses the following terminology to differentiate among the three download methods:
+This document uses the following terminology to differentiate between the two download methods:

-OOB Forward Data Channel method: This method places the Code Version Table (CVT), as defined in Section 9.19.3.5, in the QPSK OOB FDC.
-The Card acquires the CVT via the Extended Channel MPEG section connection to the QPSK OOB, filters the CVT and passes relevant information to the Host, as defined within this document.
+OOB Forward Data Channel method: This method places the Code Version Table (CVT), as defined in Section 9.19.3.5.
+The Card acquires the CVT via the OOB, filters the CVT and passes relevant information to the Host, as defined within this document.
 The Host utilizes the information passed to it via the Card to determine if a download is available.
 Download via this method is not possible without the Card.
-The data carousel is carried on the Inband FAT channel and contains the code file image.
+The data carousel is carried on the IB and contains the code file image.
 The Host only knows of the existence of a download via the Card.

 DSG Channel method: This method places the Code Version Table (CVT), as defined in Section 9.19.3.5, in the DSG CA Tunnel.
-The Card acquires the CVT via the Extended Channel DSG connection to the CA Tunnel, filters the CVT and passes relevant information to the Host, as defined within this document.
+The Card acquires the CVT via the CA Tunnel, filters the CVT and passes relevant information to the Host, as defined within this document.
 The Host utilizes the passed information to determine if a download is applicable and required.
-The data carousel is carried over the DSG Application Tunnel, where the MPEG-2 sections are encapsulated within DSG packets.
-If the download defined by the CVT is applicable to the Host, then the Host utilizes the information to open an appropriate DSG Application tunnel to acquire the download.
+The data carousel is carried over the DSG Tunnel, where the MPEG-2 sections are encapsulated within DSG packets.
+The DSG Client Controller, which is a function within the Card, receives the DSG Tunnel and notifies the Host.
+If an IP Address and/or UDP Port is defined in the CVT, then the DSG Client Controller applies additional filtering at the UDP/IP layer and notifies the Host.
+The Host utilizes the information to open an appropriate tunnel to determine if a download is available.
 Download via this method is not possible without the Card and will work only for Advanced Mode.
-In Basic mode, DCD messages are not processed.
+In Basic mode, DCD and Type 4 Broadcast tunnels do not exist.